-It’s been almost 100 days since I joined the Humanyze team, and with 2020 just around the corner, I wanted to take some time to reflect on why I’m here and why I’m so passionate about our technology’s potential to Make Work Better.
+Since joining the Humanyze team as CEO, I wanted to take some time to reflect on why I’m here and why I’m so passionate about our technology’s potential to Make Work Better.

 I’ve always taken great interest in the ways that data and analytics can improve different aspects of our lives, particularly within the workplace.
 Regardless of what industry or function you are in, today’s increasingly-digitized society mandates the use of data to help us assess performance and support decision-making.
 While there is more data available to us than ever before, companies still struggle to measure and understand key elements of their business, and have thus historically relied on subjective and/or incomplete information to drive their decisions.